byoungd/English-level-up-tips/part-4/week-1.md

 ## FIRST TOPIC

-Our first topic is: `why are you always tired?`

 One of the most common problems I hear about nowadays is **I am so tired**.
 And you are not alone.
 I experienced the biggest failure in my life in the past year.
 The startup company I ran went bankrupt.
 I lost my wealth, a precious friendship, and the person I loved.
 For a whole year, I couldn’t sleep well and felt very tired every day.

 **Trust me, I know that terrible feeling**.

+So, our first topic will be: `why are you always tired?`

 Whether you are experiencing unemployment, or just broke up, or are confused about the future, let’s calm down and **talk like old friends**.